Sebby-T/sebastianturner.ca/_projects/broadcast-package.md

 ---
 layout: projects
 video_src: "Lz4oUVMSr0Y"
-title: "8Bit Broadcast Package"
+title: "8 Bit Broadcast Package"
+metaDescription: "A case study on the broadcast package for 8 bit game streaming service."
+project_label: "This link will bring you to the 8 Bit broadcast package case study page."
 project_desc: |
-  8Bit is video game streaming service that brings you up to date information on all the hottest games out there.
-This video demonstrates the main components of a broadcast package, such as an opening and closing logo, a lower thirds and multiple transitions.
+  This video demonstrates the main components of a broadcast package.
+This includes an opening and closing logo, a lower thirds and multiple transitions.
+8 Bit is a video game streaming service that brings you up to date information on all the hottest games out there.
 categories:
   - "Motion"
   - "Broadcast Package"